mmmarinho/ROS2_Tutorial/docs/source/parameters_and_launch.rst

 Continously-obtained parameters
 -------------------------------

-For parameters that we obtain constinuously through the lifetime of the Node, we can, for example, declare them in the :code:`__init__` method, like so
+For parameters that we obtain continuously through the lifetime of the Node, we can, for example, declare them in the :code:`__init__` method, like so

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_parameters_and_launch_files/python_package_that_uses_parameters_and_launch_files/amazing_quote_configurable_publisher_node.py
    :language: python